taura/build_env/README.md

 * a host is identified by node_id
 * idx must be a sequence number per node_id; as a result (node_id,idx) must be a key that uniquely identifies a row
 * idx can be used to have multiple rows per host, when a host has multiple IP addresses and/or hostnames
+* `labels` column is used by `env/scripts/J20packages/packages.mk`to configure which packages are installed on which hosts (see below)
 * you can add a new column as necessary, for example when you configure hosts differently
   * e.g., you add a column "slurm_compute" and set this column to 1 for hosts that will serve as slurm compute nodes
   * e.g., you add a column "desktop" and set this column to 1 for hosts that need desktop environment